 And if you’re being bombarded with questions while playing, check out some more plastic recycling facts for kids here!

 3. Creative recycling crafts: how to recycle old papers into a notebook

 Another fun way to introduce the concept of recycling for kids is to do some recycling at home, turning your old rubbish into something brand new.

 For example, try helping your child make their own notebook.
 Do you have a drawer full of post that you no longer need?
 A lot of us do, and this is a way to clear some space as well as teaching kids about recycling.

 - Ribbon or string

-If you want more suggestions for home recycling for kids, check out our ideas for plastic bottle crafts.
+If that recycling craft went down well with your kids, why not check out our ideas for plastic bottle crafts?

 Adapting recycling facts for kids into fun games can help to simplify a topic that even adults find confusing a lot of the time!
 Now your children have a better understanding of why recycling is important, why not put their knowledge to the test… and enlist their help with the weekly recycling sorting?